 Which Is Better: Fujifilm Instax Mini 7s or 9?

-The Fujifilm Instax Mini 7s and the Mini 9 are excellent beginner-level instant cameras with straightforward designs and simplistic features.
+The Fujifilm Instax Mini 7s and the Mini 9 is excellent beginner-level instant cameras with straightforward designs and simplistic features.
 They are both similar in price range, size, and specifications.
 Thus, they yield the same results in terms of picture quality.

 However, the Mini 9’s Hi-Key mode allows it to take better pictures in low light, and it comes with a close-range detachable lens, which is good for selfies.
 Thus, the Fujifilm Instax Mini 9 is the better choice between the two models.